 Does it Mean Something is Wrong?

 Linea Nigra is merely an aesthetic mark or line and has absolutely nothing to do with pregnancy health indicators or those relating to your baby.
-Linea Nigra is a naturally occurring pregnancy phenomenon that is added to the laundry list of ways in which a body can change while growing another person.
+Linea Nigra is a naturally occurring pregnancy phenomenon.
+One of many ways in which the body changes during pregnancy.
 It’s a beautiful reminder that something exciting is on its way!

 Can I Cover it Up?

 Though you can’t prevent this pregnancy line from popping up, you can lessen its appearance if you decide to do so.
 You can also consider ways you can keep from making it worse!
 If you plan on going out in the sun, cover up or wear safe sunscreen.
 Sun exposure can “intensify the skin-darkening effects of pregnancy,” so try to keep your belly out of the sun and use proper sunscreen with natural ingredients.
 You can also try to amp up the foods you consume with folic acid.
 Some research links pregnancy lines to insufficient amounts of folic acid, but medical experts still aren’t sure if this is true.
 As always in pregnancy, this should be front-of-mind anyway–don’t take more prenatal vitamins, but eat great foods with folic acid like asparagus, citrus fruits, and legumes.